10 Expert Strategies for Auctioning Art at Fundraisers

 For winners of artwork, if the bidder pays $1,000 for a piece appraised at $600, they can deduct the $400 difference as a charitable contribution.
 It can be worth it to share that any money spent above the art's estimated value earns tax deductions.

-Check out the tax deduction rules and a checklist for U.S. auctions here.
+- Check out the tax deduction rules and receipt checklist for U.S. auctions.

-Check out the tax deduction rules and a checklist for Canadian auctions here.
+- Check out the tax deduction rules and receipt checklist for Canadian auctions.

 Examples of Successful Charity Art Auctions (& What They Did Right)